-- Summarize the issues with primary prevention therapy in elderly patients
+- Summarize the issues with primary prevention therapy in the geriatric population

-- Incorporate the evidence on degenerative mitral regurgitation, ischemic mitral regurgitation, aortic stenosis, and gender differences into clinical decision-making for patients with structural heart disease
+- Incorporate the evidence on degenerative mitral regurgitation, ischemic mitral regurgitation and aortic stenosis into clinical decision-making for patients with structural heart disease

 Click HERE to view the syllabus